Awer Mabil: Grasshoppers

-CD Castellón
+Castellón

 On 5 February 2025, Mabil returned to Spain, signing a contract with Segunda División club CD Castellón until 30 June 2026.

+Melbourne City

+On 6 August 2026, Mabil returned to Australia, joining A-League Men club Melbourne City on a three-year deal.

 International career

 In August 2013, Mabil was called up by Australia for COTIF Tournament in L'Alcúdia, Spain.
 The tournament was used by the FIFA to prepare players for their successful 2014 AFC U-19 Championship qualification campaign.

 A citizen of South Sudan by birth, he was cleared by FIFA to play for Australia in March 2014 after a year-long process to obtain a birth certificate and gain exemption from FIFA eligibility rules due to his refugee status.

-He featured for Australia in the 2014 AFC U-19 Championship, playing in all three of their games, the opponents were Uzbekistan, United Arab Emirates and Indonesia.
+He featured for Australia in the 2014 AFC U-19 Championship, playing in all three of their games; the opponents were Uzbekistan, United Arab Emirates and Indonesia.

 After showing impressive form with FC Midtjylland, Mabil was called up to the senior team for the first time.
 Participating in the Socceroos first training camp under new coach Graham Arnold.